 Advantages of ERP financial module

-- Provides financial clarity: With the help of analytics and a general ledger, an authorized person gets the information about the organization’s financial condition.
+With the help of analytics and a general ledger, an authorized person gets information about the organization’s financial condition.

-- Increases data accuracy: As the ERP finance module reduces the manual entry, human errors also reduce.
+Human errors are also reduced as it reduces manual entry.
 It also helps to detect and avoid mistakes.
 Hence you will get accurate data.

-- Helps in forecasting: ERP finance modules reporting system and analytical system help the organization plan and forecast its costs and revenue.
+ERP finance modules, reporting systems, and analytical systems help the organization plan and forecast its costs and revenue.

-- Consolidation and centralization: The organization can get all the financial information in one place.
-This module integrates easily with other ERP modules.
+The organization can get all the financial information in one place.
+In addition, this module integrates easily with other ERP modules.

 How does it work?

 The function of the ERP finance module starts with account creation.
-Then, external departments like marketing or purchase will create some of those accounts.
+Then, external departments like marketing or purchasing will create some of those accounts.

 Apart from regular voucher entries, this module provides financial figures, which will help the authority and other departments.